is4ac/brave-new-word-site/privacy.md

 device, your mobile operating system, the type of mobile Internet browser you use, unique device identifiers and other diagnostic data ("Usage Data").

+If you do not consent to providing such information, or contributing data please refrain from playing.
+If you want more details on what your information will be used for, please feel free to contact us by email at bravenewwordgame@gmail.com.

 ##### Tracking Data

 We use tracking technologies to track the activity on our